 What Is A Nursing Home?

-A nursing home, also called a skilled nursing facility, is where people can go to receive around-the-clock care from skilled nursing staff.
+A nursing home, also called a skilled nursing facility, is where people can receive around-the-clock care from skilled nursing staff.
 Nursing homes are usually for people who cannot be cared for at home and need more assistance than what can be provided at assisted living facilities.

 Most employees are skilled nurses on staff 24 hours a day and physical, occupational, and sometimes speech therapists.